RedPandaProjects/STALKERonUE/Content/UltraDynamicSky/Blueprints/README.txt

       Cloud Shadows will be applied to the directional lights by default, and are compatible with all sky modes, including the ones without clouds.
 They can be disabled from the Cloud Shadows category.

       The Cloud Shadows category is also where you can adjust the intensity and softness of the shadows with cloud coverage.
 By default, cloud shadows fully occlude the directional light in high coverage, but only partially in low coverage.
 From here you can also adjust how much directional light is shadowed when Fog or Dust Amount is high.
-Note that this is a part of the cloud shadows light function, so it also requires Use Cloud Shadows to be enabled.

       If the sky mode is volumetric clouds, then the cloud shadows will be accurate to the 3D layer, so that every cloud in the layer casts its own correct shadow on the scene.
 For the other sky modes, since they don't have clouds which exist in 3D space to cast direct shadows, the speed and scale of the shadows texture is determined by 2D Cloud Shadows Speed and 2D Cloud Shadows Scale.